Analysis | Kayleigh McEnany’s latest briefing is a case study in gaslighting, whataboutism and false claims

 That’s being very kind to the word “discrepancy.”
 This is not something health officials have said is a worthy difference in approaches.

-The Centers for Disease Control and Prevention does not recommend a mask when in one’s home with family members (unless you are ill or are caring for someone who is).
-They do, however, recommend wearing masks in public, which Biden was doing at the Memorial Day ceremony.
+The Centers for Disease Control and Prevention does not recommend wearing a mask when at home with family members (unless you are ill or are caring for someone who is).
+It does, however, recommend wearing masks in public, which Biden was doing at the Memorial Day ceremony.

 Pressed on this point, McEnany said: “The guidance is it’s recommended but not required.
 So it’s the personal choice of the individual.
 But it didn’t strike [Trump] as a very data-driven decision in that particular incidence.”
 The CDC would obviously disagree on the idea that this approach isn’t data-driven, but it all reinforces the White House’s extremely confusing and curious posture toward masks.